kinsiv/ProsperLoans_Analysis/README.md

 4. Credit scores are heavily weighed against a person's bankcard utilization, as higher rations are found sooner to default on loans.
 The chart shows how Poor and Fair utilize credit exceedingly more than counterparts.
 These customers must be restricted to basic loan amounts.
+They have an average of .657, confidence interval of [.649, .665] with a CL of 97.25%.

 ![image](https://github.com/kinsiv/ProsperLoans_Analysis/assets/89998643/d7d49c78-597f-4ea6-83ca-2a41a291f77d)